MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 ### Fastest to log in to an existing account

 When signing back into a device, there are several methods you can use.
-We’ll cover the fastest three.
+We cover the fastest three.

 - **Iris** : Once Iris is set up, either during OOBE or in Settings, a user can sign back in with Iris.
 This takes no input on behalf of the user and they’re instantly signed in when recognized.
 - **PIN** : A PIN has a minimum requirement of six numbers, this is much faster than typing in a lengthy password with multiple requirements.